 Overall Aim Of The Programme

-The overall aim of the programme is to help participants develop leadership, learning and other key life skills, which are valued by top universities and employers worldwide.
+The overall aim of the programme is to help participants extend their subject knowledge and develop leadership, learning and life skills, which are valued by top universities and employers worldwide.

 Ten Reasons to choose Cambridge Dream